The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 Define Your Core Content Pillars

-We start by getting crystal clear on what you want to be known for.
-Your content pillars are the key themes that reflect your expertise and connect directly to your paid offers.
-These become the lanes your podcast stays in, so your content stays focused, intentional, and aligned with what your audience actually needs.
+We get crystal clear on what you want to be known for.
+Your content pillars reflect your expertise and connect directly to your paid offers.
+They become the lanes your podcast stays in, so your content stays focused, intentional, and aligned with what your audience actually needs.

 No more wondering if an idea is “good enough” to record.
 You’ll have a clear filter to run every episode idea through.